amitsaha/amitsaha.github.io/content/building-golang-deb-packages.md

 In this post, we will learn about a quick and easy workflow for building and deploying your golang applications as Debian packages.
+The packages produced will not be official quality DEB packages.

 ## Assumptions

-I have been using [dep]() for dependency management, and I assume that you are doing the same.
+I have been using [dep](https://golang.github.io/dep/) for dependency management, and I assume that you are doing the same.
 Other dependency management solutions should work with only the specific bits of the workflow swapped out to suit the one you may be using.
 I also assume that you have `make` and a recent `golang` toolset installed, and use `git` as your version control.

 If you want to integrate my workflow into an existing project, please skip ahead to the second use case and then read back.